canonical/uss-tableflip/doc/ubuntu_release_process.md

 ## Daily packaging recipes and ppa ##
 We have daily packaging recipes which upload to the [daily ppa](https://code.launchpad.net/~cloud-init-dev/+archive/ubuntu/daily).
-These build Ubuntu packaging on top of trunk.
-This differs from trunk built for the given Ubuntu release because the Ubuntu release may have patches applied.
+These build Ubuntu packaging from tip of master with ubuntu/$release and ubuntu/daily/$release branches applied so the recipe can encorporate any $release-specific behavioral patches to tip of master before the build.

+The ubuntu/daily/$release branches are only present to revert any cherry-pick debian/patches/*cpick* files which are already included in tip of master.

   * [xenial](https://code.launchpad.net/~cloud-init-dev/+recipe/cloud-init-daily-xenial)
   * [bionic](https://code.launchpad.net/~cloud-init-dev/+recipe/cloud-init-daily-bionic)